 Marginal (emergent) plants have their roots in shallow water, and their shoots are growing above the water.
 Plant them along the margin, where they’ll offer hiding and mating places, surfaces for eggs and critters to cling to, as well as visual appeal.
 They’re also suitable for a bog garden.

 Submergent plants, also called oxygenators, live underwater.
-They’re important to aquatic species — fish, plants and everything else — because they absorb carbon dioxide and release oxygen just as terrestrial plants do.
-They help keep water clear and alive.
+They’re important to aquatic species — fish, plants, tadpoles and everything else — because they absorb carbon dioxide and release oxygen just as terrestrial plants do.
+They help keep water clear and fresh.

-Selecting plants for your pond involves consideration of several factors, including the size of the pond, the depth of the water, the amount of sunlight, whether the plants will spend the winter in your basement and more.
+Selecting plants for your pond involves consideration of several factors, including the size of the pond, the depth of the water, the amount of sunlight, whether the plants will spend the winter in your basement, and more.

 Aquatic plants need to be monitored.
 Many species can become aggressive and overtake a pond, and they’re difficult to control once they get out of hand.
 Be especially careful with plant selection if you have open waterways nearby.
-A good way to control marginal plants is to plant them in 1- to 5-gallon pots in soil topped with gravel, then place the pot in the water.
+A good way to control marginal plants is to plant them in 1- to 5-gallon pots (3.8 to 10 l) in soil topped with gravel, then place the pot in the water.